Robert Peters Artist at the Broadmoor Galleries

-Robert’s life in the west included some time in Colorado where he and his wife, Nanette, raised and showed paint horses.
-After spending some years on the California coast, the couple and their two children have moved back home to the Arizona high country near Prescott.
+Born in upstate New York and raised in Phoenix, Arizona, Robert credits his early memories of the Sonoran desert with sparking a passion for the outdoors.
+His extensive travels throughout the American Southwest instilled a love for nature.
+Robert’s life in the west included some time in southwestern Colorado where he and his wife, Nanette, raised paint horses.
+And later, after spending a few years living on the central California coast, the couple and their two children settled back home to the Arizona high country near Prescott.

 “The western landscape is an endless source of inspiration for me,” Robert says.
 “I draw from my own observations, which imparts an authentic and natural quality to my paintings.”